"A war hero has no value or honour in his own territory"- African adage.

 He went on to promise to create jobs for the teeming youth, saying job creation, should be the priority of every government.

-Sadly, instead creating the much needed and promised jobs, the Akufo-Addo, government has thrown hundreds of Ghanaians into the job market.
+Sadly, instead of creating the much needed and promised jobs, the Akufo-Addo, government has thrown hundreds of Ghanaians into the job market.
 For example, 205 employees of the National Service Scheme (NSS) were unceremoniously dismissed on very flimsy and clearly partisan considerations.

 110 middle level staff of COCOBOD in lawful employment, have also been dismissed for no apparent reason.